 You can also walk during the day time from our back door to at least six pubs (from 1 – 12 miles away) all along country footpaths.
 We have detailed information of these walks in our Guest Information Book when you come and stay.
+Please note these are day walks and involve sometimes muddy footpaths!

 National Trust properties, public gardens and historic sites are only a very short distance away including Scotney Castle, Pashley Manor, Bedgebury Pinetum, Batemans, Battle and Royal Tunbridge Wells for shopping, restaurants, bars and the pretty Pantiles.

-Below are just a few of the wonderful places you can visit while touring this area of Kent and East Sussex:
+Below are just a few of the wonderful places you can visit while touring this area of Kent and East Sussex.

 - Pashley Manor